 The singers and pianists involved with the Glenarm Festival of Voice competition benefit from a highly focused experience and the opportunity to perform and make contacts with opera professionals.
 The winner of the competition is awarded the Deborah Voigt Opera Prize, and becomes the NI Opera Young Opera Voice for that year.
 The judges also choose the winner of the Song Prize, and the audience vote for the winner of the Kathryn Harries Audience Prize.

-The five finalists selected for 2025 are: Éadaoin Hassett (soprano), Aimee Kearney (soprano), Clare Quinn (soprano) and Jacq Herbots (tenor) with the Peter Rankin Piano Intern is Orlaith Sharkey.
+The winner of the Deborah Voigt Opera Prize for 2025 was Éadaoin Hassett (soprano), Aimee Kearney (soprano) was winner of the Kathryn Harries Audience Prize, Clare Quinn (soprano) winner of the Chair of the Jury’s Special Prize and Jacq Herbots (tenor) winner of the Song Prize.
+The Peter Rankin Piano Intern was Orlaith Sharkey.

-You can read their biographies by clicking here.
+You can read the finalists’ biographies by clicking here.

 Afternoon Concert

-The Afternoon Concert for the 15th Glenarm Festival of Voice will be performed by mezzo soprano Carolyn Dobbin with pianist Tristan Russcher.
-Carolyn will explore how Ulster Scots song has changed over time: from folk song evolving into classical art song to folk song influences in contemporary song.
+The Afternoon Concert takes place on the Saturday of the festival and features a Northern Irish opera singer performing a relaxed recital between 3 and 4pm.
+For the 15th Glenarm Festival of Voice this event was performed by mezzo soprano Carolyn Dobbin with pianist Tristan Russcher.
+Carolyn explored how Ulster Scots song has changed over time: from folk song evolving into classical art song to folk song influences in contemporary song.

 Morning Craft and Drama Activities for Children